Clinton-Davis/chow/README.md

 - If the routes are loaded, I tested them on Chrome and Firefox Developer Tools.

-- I tested HTML with w3 Validator.
+- I tested HTML with W3 Validator.
 I got an illegal character from [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates.
 They are acceptable errors as Flask needs the templates to connect throughout the site.

 - I tested CSS with W3 CSS Validator.
 I only got errors with CSS Variables.
 The reason I use variables in the `:root`, is if the client needs to change a 'Font' or a 'Background colour', We only have to change it in one place, the `:root`, that changes it everywhere on the site.
 - These errors are an ongoing issue with W3, They are valid, but not recognised by W3. '[CSS variables ("custom properties"), a widely supported and crucial feature.CSS-Validator issues 111](https://github.com/w3c/css-validator/issues/111)'

 - After the [jQuery](https://code.jquery.com/) was completed, I ran through the code to make sure it was working.

-- I tested all the links to make sure they all worked as intended.
+- I tested all the links to make sure they worked as intended.

 - I tested the CRUD capabilities to make sure they all worked.